giraffe-fsharp/Giraffe/README.md

 You can file an [issue on GitHub](https://github.com/giraffe-fsharp/Giraffe/issues/new) or contact me via [https://dusted.codes/about](https://dusted.codes/about).

-## Nightly builds and NuGet feed
+## NuGet feed

 All official release packages are published to the official and public NuGet feed.

-Nightly builds (builds from the `develop` branch) produce unofficial pre-release packages which can be pulled from the [project's NuGet feed on GitHub](https://github.com/orgs/giraffe-fsharp/packages).

-These packages are being tagged with the Workflow's run number as the package version.

-All other builds, such as builds triggered by pull requests produce a NuGet package which can be downloaded as an artifact from the individual GitHub action.
+Builds triggered by pull requests produce a NuGet package which can be downloaded as an artifact from the individual GitHub action.

 ## Blog posts